EmaroLab/OWL-ROSPlan/README.md

 On top of that, **OWL-ROSPlan** now use an OWL ontology to store knowledge and object instances, allowing logic reasoning.

-The main ROSPlan website and documentation is available at the project [homepage](http://kcl-planning.github.io/ROSPlan/).
+The original ROSPlan documentation is available at the project [homepage](http://kcl-planning.github.io/ROSPlan/).

 ## Differences with ROSPlan